2 - Chromosome Compaction

 - What is a linker region?

-The second level of chromosome compaction in eukaryotes involves the association of a string of nucleosomes into a fiber that is 30 nanometers (nm) in width (30-nm fiber).
+The second level of chromosome compaction in eukaryotes involves the association of a string of nucleosomes into a fiber that is 30 nanometers (nm) wide (30-nm fiber).
 The formation of the 30-nm fiber depends on the linker histone H1 and nonhistone proteins.
 Two general models have been proposed for the 30-nm fiber (see Figure 2.4):

 - Zigzag.
 In the zigzag, nucleosome interaction is minimal and the linker regions are free to bend and twist.
 The overall structure of the zigzag 30-nm fiber, as a result, is irregular.
 The zigzag form of the 30-nm fiber is advantageous because it promotes transcription, but the degree of chromosome compaction is not as great as with the solenoid form.